 Zero-Coupon Bonds: Maximum Sensitivity

-- All the price sensitivity is concentrated in a single future payment
+- No periodic cash flow means the entire return depends on the maturity value, so all the price sensitivity is concentrated in a single future payment

 Exam Tip: Gotchas

-- Zero-coupon bonds have the HIGHEST interest rate risk of all bonds, not the lowest.
-No periodic cash flow means maximum price sensitivity.
+- At the same maturity, zero-coupon bonds have higher interest rate risk than coupon bonds.
+No periodic cash flow means maximum price sensitivity at that maturity.

 - A bond's coupon rate never changes when market rates change.
 Only the bond's price adjusts to bring its yield in line with current rates.